shoroukabdelraouf/Sales-Analysis-/README.md

-# Order Sales Root Cause Analysis
+# Orders Sales Root Cause Analysis
 ## Project Description:
 ### A straightforward report highlighting important business metrics for orders data.

-### A dynamic dashboard not only displaying key metrics but also providing a vivid depiction of trends and patterns.
+### A dynamic dashboardwith an "Orders dataset"  to summarize business performance indicators and  provide a vivid depiction of trends and patterns.

 ### It equips decision-makers with invaluable insights for strategic planning and optimization. 📈
 ### As a project, we made a dashboard with an "Orders dataset" to summarize business performance indicators.
 ### We cleaned and organized the data, then visualized it using various charts.